miva2/YeomanAngularTest/README.md

-LifeOnRoadFrontend
+YeomanAngularTest
 ==================

-This is the Yeoman, Grunt, Bower and Angular based frontend for the Life On The Road app
+This is a Yeoman, Grunt, Bower and Angular test.